 In fact, there are plenty of things to see and do even in the low season.
 With fewer crowds, you can visit Tibetan monasteries at great ease.
 As migratory birds like black-necked cranes fly to Tibet to spend the winter, it’s a perfect timing for birding.
 The grand Tibetan festivals like Tibetan Losar and butter lamp festival will give you a great chance to learn more of the rarely-seen long-held Buddhist tradition.

 Best Time to Visit Everest Base Camp of Tibet

-If visiting the world’s highest peak is your very reason for Tibet tour, then do come between April to mid-June and Sept. to Oct.
+If visiting the world’s highest peak is your very reason for Tibet tour, then do come between April to mid-June and late July to Oct.
 Over 10 year’s EBC tour running experiences tell us that it’s the best time for the classic 8-day Lhasa to EBC tour in Tibet.
 Completely free from the dense clouds caused by the monsoon season, Tingri region, where Everest Base Camp (5200m) is founded, enjoys the crisp air and azure sky with superb visibility for observing and photographing Himalayan range, esp.
 Mt.
 Everest.
 Meanwhile, you are also more likely to witness two spectacular natural phenomena: one is the flag-shaped clouds over the summit of Mt.
 Everest; the other is the golden summit at the daybreak and sunset.